Westminster Mall (California)

-Westminster Mall is an enclosed, two-level shopping mall in Westminster, California, United States.
-Opened in August 1974, the mall features anchor stores JCPenney, Macy's, and Target, with one vacant anchor space last occupied by Sears.
-It is owned and managed by Washington Prime Group.
+Westminster Mall was an enclosed, two-level shopping mall in Westminster, California, United States.
+Opened in August 1974, and closed in October 2025, the mall featured anchor stores JCPenney and Target, with two vacant anchor spaces previously occupied by Macy's and Sears.
+JCPenney is set to be closed by November 2025, leaving Target as the remaining anchor.

-Westminster Mall is situated on the corner of Goldenwest Street and Bolsa Avenue in Westminster, California.
+Westminster Mall was situated on the corner of Goldenwest Street and Bolsa Avenue in Westminster, California.
+It was owned and managed by Washington Prime Group.